Before talking about Bluetooth IoT, let’s start with what is Bluetooth!

-Bluetooth technology has evolved from the classic Bluetooth stage to the smart Bluetooth stage obtainable today, including the latest version, Bluetooth 5, which has four times the range, double the speed, and 800% more data broadcasting frequency, compared to earlier versions.
+Bluetooth technology has evolved from Classic Bluetooth to Smart Bluetooth obtainable today.
+The latest version of Bluetooth 5 has four times the range, twice the speed, and 800 percent more data broadcast frequency than earlier versions.
 These additional features will increase the number of Bluetooth IoT devices and ultimately make Bluetooth a smart choice for firms with extensive infrastructure because of the 100% uptime and cost-effective options available by deploying Bluetooth 5 IoT devices.

 Bluetooth 5.0 also brought with it a mode that allows for the correction of errors called Forward Error Correction (FEC).
 FEC allows data lost from errors that occur due to noise and interference to be collected by the receiver when needed.

 There are two Bluetooth variants of Bluetooth technology; hence all Bluetooth devices can be classified into two categories – Bluetooth Classic and Bluetooth Low Energy (BLE).
 On the one hand, Bluetooth Classic is usually used in wireless speakers, headsets, and car infotainment systems.
 On the other hand, Bluetooth Low Energy (just as the name implies) is more prominent in applications that are keen on power consumption and transfer small amounts of data less often.
 In other words, BLE is commonly found in battery-powered devices like mobile phones, sensor devices, etc. As opposed to the Bluetooth Classic that consumes high energy, Bluetooth Low Energy thrives on reduced power consumption and cost, even while maintaining a similar communication range as Bluetooth Classic.